An in-depth guide to Python Data Structures with advantages, types, and Data Structure operations with examples:

 - Graph: A graph is an illustrative representation of a group of objects where a few pairs of objects are joined by the links.
 The inter-relationship objects are constituted by the points known as vertices and the links that join these vertices are known as edges.

 - Hash Map: The hash map is the data structure that matches the key with its value pairs.
 It uses a hash function to evaluate the index value of the key in the bucket or slot.
 Hash tables are used to store the key values and those keys are generated using the hash functions.

 Q #1) Is Python good for Data Structures?

 Answer: Yes, the data structures in Python are more versatile.
 Python has many built-in data structures as compared to other programming languages.
-For example, List, Tuple, Dictionary, etc which makes it more impressive and makes it a perfect fit for beginners who want to play with data structures.
+For example, List, Tuple, Dictionary, etc makes it more impressive and makes it a perfect fit for beginners who want to play with data structures.

 Q #2) Should I learn data structures in C or Python?